Nyele93/CustomFlutterWidgets/README.md

 2. STANDALONE_INSTANCES
 This will run the automated task to deploy MariaDB to standalones nodes.

-3. GALERA_CLUSTER (available from next release)
+3. MAXSCALE
-This will run the automated task to deploy a Galera replication topology.
+This will run the automated task to deploy a Maxscale instance on the target server.

 When any of the above tasks is started, it will prompt for the following values to configure the target worker nodes:
  . alias - this will be alias that will be used for noting the server in the ansible inventory. for this setup, the value for the master instance should be entered as "master"